Carlos Mariani

 Carlos Mariani (born July 13, 1957) is a Minnesota politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 65B, which includes portions of the city of Saint Paul in Ramsey County, a part of the Twin Cities metropolitan area.

 Education

 Mariani graduated from Macalester College in Saint Paul with a B.A., and later attended the Humphrey Institute at the University of Minnesota, where he was a Mondale Policy Fellow, and the University of Minnesota Law School.

 Minnesota House of Representatives

 Mariani was first elected to the House in 1990 and was reelected every two years for three decades.
 He announced his retirement in 2022 amid state legislative redistricting.
 Mariani chaired the K-12 Education Policy and Oversight Committee from 2007 to 2010 and was an assistant majority leader during the 1995–96 biennium.

+In 2022, shortly before his retirement, he was honored at the Humphrey-Mondale Awards and received the Joan Growe Award.

 Personal life

 Mariani works in nonprofit management as the executive director of the Minnesota Education Equity Partnership.